Reflex Sympathetic Dystrophy Syndrome

 Chili Peppers, Capsaicin, and Pain

-pepper may make you reach for a cold drink, but that reaction has also given scientists
+chili pepper may make you reach for a cold drink, but that reaction has also given

-important information about pain.
-The chemical found in chili peppers that causes those
+scientists important information about pain.
+The chemical found in chili peppers that

-feelings is capsaicin (pronounced cap-SAY-sin), and it works its unique magic by grabbing
+causes those feelings is capsaicin (pronounced cap-SAY-sin), and it works its unique

-onto receptors scattered along the surface of sensitive nerve cells in the mouth.
+magic by grabbing onto receptors scattered along the surface of sensitive nerve cells in

-capsaicin receptor, called the vanilloid receptor.
-Once in contact with capsaicin, vanilloid
+for a capsaicin receptor, called the vanilloid receptor.
+Once in contact with capsaicin,

-receptors open and pain signals are sent from the peripheral nociceptor and through central
+vanilloid receptors open and pain signals are sent from the peripheral nociceptor and

-nervous system circuits to the brain.
-Investigators have also learned that this receptor plays
+through central nervous system circuits to the brain.
+Investigators have also learned that

 Capsaicin is currently available as a prescription or over-the-counter cream for the